TRowbotham/idna/README.md

 ## API

+### Idna::UNICODE_VERSION

+The Unicode version of the data files used, as a string.

 ### Idna::toAscii(string $domain, array $options = []): IdnaResult

 Converts a domain name to its ASCII form.
 Anytime an error is recorded while doing an ASCII